Corpus Christi Wrongful Death Lawyers

 How Long Do We Have to File a Wrongful Death Claim in Texas?

 In Texas, the statute of limitations for filing a wrongful death claim is generally two years from the date of the decedent’s death.
 However, some exceptions could either shorten or extend this time frame, depending on the claim's unique circumstances.
 Acting promptly to ensure you do not forfeit your right to pursue compensation is crucial.
-Engaging an attorney early in the process helps to safeguard these opportunities and ensures all legal deadlines are met diligently.
 Understanding these time constraints is key to maintaining your legal rights and handling all procedural requirements appropriately.

 Can Multiple Family Members Be Involved in a Wrongful Death Claim?